heejin-yoon/heejin-yoon.github.io/research.md

 ---

-I can also be found from [Google Scholar](https://scholar.google.com/citations?user=yoon09269).
+My research can also be found from [Google Scholar](https://scholar.google.com/citations?user=yoon09269).